DTW-DanWard/OctopusDeployUtilities/docs/DetailsAndReporting.md

 # Getting Details About Your Export

-There's a lot of detail here but it's good stuff.
+There are a lot of details in here but it's all good stuff.
 Make sure you read to the end - it covers included helper functions for helping you find / filter your data.

 ## Learn PowerShell
 PowerShell is great for filtering and reporting on data, especially walking/parsing through large complex sets of objects (like an Octopus Deploy export).
 If you don't know PowerShell I highly recommend you start learning before attempting anything too complex in reporting - otherwise you might get frustrated.
 One example you try will work while another will fail; they will both look very similar and it won't be clear what's going on.
 There is a lot of built-in magic in PowerShell that is incredibly useful in walking through objects - fallback member resolution being the most important.